 Where can I find book reviews?

 Professional book reviews can be found in our catalog - just scroll down on the item's record to see "Published Reviews" from Publisher's Weekly, School Library Journal, Kirkus, and others.
 The New York Times is also a good source for book reviews.
 Tired of the mainstream NYT bestsellers?
 Try the Indie Next List.
 NPR is another great source for books from independent publishers.

 If you are simply looking for a book recommendation or what to read next, here are a couple of sites to try.
 Literature-map.com allows you to type in the name of an author you enjoy, and then will give you similar authors.
 WhatShouldIReadNext.com allows you to type in a book you enjoyed, and will give you a list of similar titles.
 Our library catalog has a comparable feature.
-Search a book you enjoyed, click on "More Info", and scroll down to see "Similar Titles from NoveList" and "More Like This."
+Scroll down to see "Similar Titles from NoveList" and "More Like This."

 For children's and young adult books, try CommonSenseMedia.org, which reviews books in terms of their content and allows you to find books based on age-appropriateness.
 This site also reviews movies, TV shows, and video games.